Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Related Works

 \subsection{3D Reconstruction in Robotics}

-In robotics, touch has long been used to estimate object properties \cite{luo2025tactile}.
-Some works \cite{2017-vezzani-memory,2016-jamali-active,xu2023tandem3dactivetactileexploration, zheng2024bayesianframeworkactivetactile} performed extensive tactile exploration for object recognition and pose estimation.
-Later methods \cite{shahidzadeh2024actexplore, comi2024touchsdf} inferred 3D shape from multiple contacts.
+In robotics, touch has long been used to estimate object properties~\cite{luo2025tactile}.
+Some works~\cite{2017-vezzani-memory,2016-jamali-active,xu2023tandem3dactivetactileexploration, zheng2024bayesianframeworkactivetactile, zheng2026bayesianactiveobjectrecognition} performed extensive tactile exploration for object recognition and pose estimation.
+Later methods~\cite{shahidzadeh2024actexplore, comi2024touchsdf} inferred 3D shape from multiple contacts.
 While effective, purely tactile approaches are inherently local and lack the global context provided by vision.
-Accordingly, subsequent work fused vision and touch, initially on simple shapes \cite{wang20183d, suresh2022shapemap, tahoun2021visual, chen2023sliding} and later in more complex scenes using modern neural 3D representations \cite{comi2025snap, comi2024touchsdf, swann2024touch}.
-Robotic in-hand reconstruction with multi-finger contacts has also been explored \cite{smith20203d}, including active strategies that select informative interactions \cite{smith2021active}.
-Related efforts use humanoid hands for SLAM-like reconstruction of novel objects during manipulation \cite{suresh2024neuralfeels}.
+Accordingly, subsequent work fused vision and touch, initially on simple shapes~\cite{wang20183d, suresh2022shapemap, tahoun2021visual, chen2023sliding} and later in more complex scenes using modern neural 3D representations~\cite{comi2025snap, comi2024touchsdf, swann2024touch}.
+Robotic in-hand reconstruction has also been studied with RGB-D tracking and modeling of a grasped object~\cite{manipulatorIJRR}, multi-finger contacts~\cite{smith20203d}, active strategies that select informative interactions~\cite{smith2021active}, and humanoid hands for SLAM-like reconstruction of novel objects during manipulation~\cite{suresh2024neuralfeels}.
 Conversely, we use touch and proprioception in the context of 3D generation under occlusion from a single RGB image, while remaining agnostic to the specific robotic hand and additionally estimating object scale and pose.